 - Cover and store leftovers at room temperature for 1–2 days or in the refrigerator for 4–5 days.

-- Make Ahead & Freezing Instructions: Pecan pie is a wonderful dessert to make ahead of time.
+- Make-Ahead Instructions: Pecan pie is a wonderful dessert to make ahead of time.
 You can get started by combining all the filling ingredients (except the pecans) one day ahead of time.
 Keep it covered tightly in the refrigerator until ready to assemble the pie.
-You can also make the pie dough 1-5 days in advance since it needs to chill.
+You can also make the pie dough 1–5 days in advance since it needs to chill.
 If you want to bake the pie 1 full day in advance, bake it as directed, allow it to completely cool, then cover tightly and keep at room temperature until ready to serve the next day.
-Baked pie freezes well for up to 3 months.
-Thaw overnight in the refrigerator and allow to come to room temperature before serving.

 - Pie Crust: Both linked pie crust recipes make 2 crusts.
-You only need 1 crust for this pie, so freeze the 2nd half for another use.
+You only need 1 crust for this pie, so freeze the 2nd half for another use or another one-crust pie like pumpkin pie.

 - Corn Syrup: You can use light corn syrup instead.
 I have no substitution suggestions yielding the same texture, moisture, and flavor.
 Corn syrup is a must in traditional pecan pie.
 For a variation without corn syrup, try my maple pecan pie.